-I would like to take this opportunity to thank for your contributions.
-To further contribute to our core activities, namely educational and scientific activities, and to cover our annual costs (administrative support, global survey, IT support and website), we would also like to ask this year for the annual membership fee of EUR 2,500.00 to be paid before end of November to support important WBMT activities.
+To further support our core activities, namely educational and scientific activities, and to cover our annual costs (administrative support, global survey, IT support and website), we would also like to ask this year for the annual membership fee of EUR 2,500.00 to be paid before end of November.

 We very much appreciate your support and we are open to negotiations in case the current situation does not allow you to transfer this fee.

-Thank you all for your generous support and looking forward to talking to you during our next Board Meeting.
+Thank you all for your generous support and looking forward to seeing you.